shahcompbio/astrum-doc/docs/alhena/deploy.md

       - 127.0.0.1
 ```

-On the Elasticsearch VM, add the following env file and replace the password
+On the Elasticsearch VM, add the following .env file and replace the password

 ```
 COMPOSE_PROJECT_NAME=es